ctphoenix/Python-Course-Material/chapter4.md

 test_student_typed("plt.show()",
               pattern=False,
               not_typed_msg="Did you use `plt.show`?")
 success_msg("Great work!
-The distributions differ somewhat, but their basic shape is the same.
+We see that the original English version of Hamlet contains fewer words overall, and its unique words are shorter than its translations.
 This concludes the case study.
 You can return to the course through this link:  https://courses.edx.org/courses/course-v1:HarvardX+PH526x+3T2016")
 ```